Venue: Royal Sonesta Hotel

 For the past four years, Sophion has organized and hosted the Ion Channel Modulation Symposium at Clare College Cambridge in the United Kingdom.
 We are now pleased to announce that we are organizing a similar symposium in Boston, MA, United States this year, to be co-hosted by Sophion and Amgen.

-The symposium will take place at Amgen’s auditorium in Cambridge, MA on October 30-31, 2019.
+The symposium will take place at the Royal Sonesta Hotel in Cambridge, MA on October 30-31, 2019.

 The objective of the Ion Channel Modulation Symposium is to provide a valuable platform to bring together leading ion channel researchers from academia and drug discovery with the purpose of stimulating discussion, developing collaborations, and sharing the latest advances and cutting-edge research of this important class of receptors.